-Kathrin Kohl works as a project manager in the area of sustainable consumption.
+Kathrin Kohl works as a Advisor in the area of sustainable consumption.
 She is responsible for the planning, conception and implementation of international projects.

 As part of a project by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Kathrin supports the Philippine government in strengthening its capacities and institutionalising the implementation of Green Public Procurement (GPP).
 In addition, she works on the implementation of Sustainable Public Procurement (SPP) and sustainable water and waste management policies for the Indian railway system.
 This project is supported by the EU-SWITCH Asia II Initiative.
 Within the framework of the European Commission's Horizon 2020 EU research program, she is working on a project named Eco-Bot, where strategies are developed to reduce energy use by consumers in the context of the digital transformation.
 In the project SocialRES, she is developing policy recommendations to foster socially innovative strategies for empowering citizens in the renewable energy market.